xqsit94/gridsome-starter-geek-blog/README.md

 This command creates a folder named `your-project-name` in your current working directory, clones the repository and automatically installs the dependencies.

-If everything is downloaded and installed you can now run `npm run develop` which starts the development server and bundles all assets.
+If everything is downloaded and installed you can now run `gridsome develop` which starts the development server and bundles all assets.
 After bootstrapping has finished, head to `http://localhost:8080` to view your freshly created site!

 ## Installing manually